- Why did PayFit decide to get the ISO 27001 certification?

 Once obtained, what can be expected from the certification?

 Getting the ISO 27001 certification is fantastic news.
 First and foremost, it has an incredible external impact.
-Being able to display the certification allows us to change our image by showing that PayFit is growing while becoming stronger and more mature.
+Being able to display the certification demonstrates that PayFit is growing while becoming stronger and more mature.
 We moved from having vague assertions to very concrete evidence of our commitments.

-The certification provides a guarantee to all the company's stakeholders that they are working with an operator who is fully committed to security: customers, service providers and partners.
+The certification guarantees all the company's stakeholders (customers, service providers and partners) that they are working with an operator fully committed to security.

-From an internal perspective, being certified demonstrates that there is a strong will to make a long-term commitment to security issues.
+From an internal perspective, being certified demonstrates a strong will to make a long-term commitment to security issues.

 While the information system has now been audited, that doesn't mean that we won't continue our efforts and guarantee security.
 In fact, we set ourselves objectives during the audit, such as increasing the use of certain tools.

-Each year the system is checked to make sure all is well and every three years there is a full audit.
+Each year the system is checked to ensure all is well and every three years there is a full audit.

-Today, all our employees are trained in security, on their first day and at least once a year.
-It is a mandatory process that I think is both extremely healthy and positive.
+Today, all our employees are trained in security.
+New employees receive training on their first day and everyone else receives it at least once a year.
+It is a mandatory process that I think is both healthy and positive.

 What was the most complicated step?